 What can you do to safeguard yourself against making a mistake?
 You’ll need to calculate all the potential and foreseeable avenues of possibility.

 You now know what public and private clouds are and how they can improve your current online efforts.
 Understanding how these hosting solutions convert to your health care applications is critical to your overall success.
 All in all, which hosting solution you choose should be decided by the level of resources and features you need.
 Public and private clouds are all about virtual resource management.
 All aspects of cloud computing are designed to be more efficient than dedicated server solutions.
-Not a drop of water is wasted on your journey and the lower cost of the HIPAA compliant Cloud Hosting option will reflect this.
+Not a drop of water is wasted on your journey, and the lower cost of the HIPAA Cloud Hosting option will reflect this.